kanaria69/Mainecoco/README.md

-## I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.
+## There’s a new type of broom out, it’s sweeping the nation.